Clicking the term below will show the definition.

 A weighted average of the cost of a basket of goods and services that are normally purchased by Alberta households.
 It includes such things as clothing, food, housing, gasoline, health, personal care services, recreation and education.

 The designation of your pension benefits to one or more beneficiaries.

 If your primary beneficiary or beneficiaries are deceased, your alternate beneficiary or beneficiaries are entitled to your benefits.
 See also "Beneficiary" and "Primary Beneficiary".

 The criteria used by APS to approve LTDI plans are:

 - all members employed by the employer in the group to whom the LTDI plan applies, except for those ineligible for coverage by reason of not meeting medical requirements, must be covered by the LTDI plan;

 - a member must not be required to apply for a pension as long as the member qualifies for benefits under the LTDI plan; and

 - the LTDI plan must be filed with APS.

-The amount of money paid in a one time payment that is equal in value to your future pension payments.
 If you are vested and you leave the SFPP, you are entitled to the commuted value of your pension payable on all post-1991 service.

 Measures the relative prices at various times of a selected group of goods and services which typify those bought by urban families and common currencies.